PrefectHQ/prefect/docs/getting-started/quickstart.md

     In this example, we use a GitHub repository, but you could bake your code into a Docker image or store it in cloud provider storage.
     Read more in [this guide](/guides/prefect-deploy/#creating-work-pool-based-deployments).

-!!! caution "Push your code to GitHub"
-    In the example above, we use an existing GitHub repository.
-    If you make changes to the flow code, you will need to push those changes to your own GitHub account and update the `source` argument to point to your repository.

 You can trigger a manual run of this deployment by either clicking the **Run** button in the top right of the deployment page in the UI, or by running the following CLI command in your terminal:

 <div class="terminal">